hnyls2002/TRustAss/README.md

 # TRustAss

-TRust Assistant : A Distributed file synchoronizer using the  vector-time-pairs algorithm.
+TRust Assistant: A Distributed file synchronizer using the vector-time-pairs algorithm.